Maury M. Breecher, PhD MPH

 The regular monthly price for this class is $97 and that is what you will be billed every month for 24 months after the trial periods end.
 Don’t get sticker shock.
 Remember, it would cost you thousands of dollars more if I interviewed you and did the writing for you.

-And here’s a bonus: If you subscribe now, or within the next 30 days, when your manuscript is complete I will make you a master CD.
+P.S.
+Here’s a bonus: If you subscribe now I will make you a master CD when your manuscript is complete.
 That will expedite publishing your work to hard or softcover editions.
-With 21st Century Print-on-Demand publishing, you can publish as few as five books and thus don’t have to pay for a large press run as was necessary in the past.
-Of course, the more copies you print, the less each copy will cost individually.
+With 21st Century Print-on-Demand publishing, you can publish as few as five books and thus don’t have to pay for a large press run as was necessary in the past (I can help you with this aspect).
+Looking forward to hearing from you.

 Health and Happiness, Maury M. Breecher, PhD, MPH